JustenMX/ntu-java-activities/README.md

 ## Contributing

 If you would like to contribute to this repository by adding your own solutions to the activities or improving existing ones, feel free to submit a pull request.
 Contributions are welcome and appreciated!
+See the [CODE OF CONDUCT](/CODE_OF_CONDUCT.MD) for more details.

 ## License